Author: Terry Kurzynski, ISO 27001 Auditor, CISSP, CISA, PCI QSA

-While Amazon clearly communicates the limits of their security benefits, and they clearly communicate that their business customers bear their own responsibility for security, their message is delivered to a largely unsophisticated audience.
+While Amazon clearly communicates the limits of their security benefits, and they clearly communicate that their business customers bear their own responsibility for cyber security, their message is delivered to a largely unsophisticated audience.
 Their small-to-medium-sized customers are seeking out AWS because it is secure.
-In an environment in which security is still baffling to technicians and business people, it is very appealing to enshroud themselves within the protective cocoon of a reputation (if not a secure password policy or SIEM, for instance).
+In an environment in which security is still baffling to technicians and business people, it is very appealing to enshroud themselves within the protective cocoon of a reputation (if not a secure password policy or security information and event management (SIEM), for instance).

 So what should all of these players do in the face of security realities in the cloud?

 - Amazon should consider implementing cyber security standards and a certification process for customers who develop applications using their infrastructure.
 And they must enforce those standards in order to make the process meaningful.
 Unless a business can prove that they are following a rigorous risk management process, Amazon should state in their contractual relationships that businesses are forbidden from citing Amazon’s security features as proof of their own security.

 - Code Spaces didn’t adequately secure their environment, and didn’t understand or mitigate the risks inherent in their back-up processes.
 Cloud customers, and cloud providers leveraging a larger cloud service, must understand where the cloud service’s security assurances end and where their own security responsibilities begin.
 Consulting with the cloud providers’ security team is a good start, but an assessment of the risks inherent in the architecture, technologies, and processes helps organizations design their appropriate security architecture.
 Just because their cloud provider is secure, doesn’t mean they are secure by association.